H2020-InnoCyPES-ITN/Decentralised-Relational-Data-Model-for-Reliability-Studies-of-Medium-Voltage-Cables/README.md

 # Decentralised-Relational-Data-Model-for-Reliability-Studies-of-Medium-Voltage-Cables

-In the context of reliability prediction of MV cables, there is an opportunity for Distribution System Operators (DSOs) to standardize data collection.
-This repository provides an Entity-Relationship (ER) data model created to facilitate this standardization.
+In the context of reliability prediction of MV cables, there is an opportunity for Distribution System Operators (DSOs) to standardise data collection.
+This repository provides an Entity-Relationship (ER) data model created to facilitate this standardisation.
 The ER data model ensures that all data adheres to specified formats and relationships, fulfilling a prerequisite for decentralized data storage.

 A simplified visualisation of the data schema is provided below: